Overview of Cognitive Behavior Therapy Tracks

 Seminar Program

 The Core Seminar Series is an important aspect of the intern training experience.
-This is a protected three-hour time block where interns come together and engage in didactic learning which is led by some of the departments most valued content experts.
-The primary focus of the core seminars is centered in the development of advanced knowledge in the core competencies for Health Service Psychologists.
-Intervention-related seminars are heavily focus on modern reading in personality and psychodynamic psychotherapy as well as cognitive behavioral therapy, family therapy, group therapy, DBT, and other empirically supported approaches to treatment.
+This is a protected three-hour time block where interns come together and engage in didactic learning, which is led by some of the department's most valued content experts.
+The primary focus of the core seminars is centered on the development of advanced knowledge in the core competencies for Health Service Psychologists.
+Intervention-related seminars are heavily focused on modern reading in personality and psychodynamic psychotherapy as well as cognitive behavioral therapy, family therapy, group therapy, DBT, and other empirically supported approaches to treatment.
 While the Core Seminar Series is the primary didactic modality for the program, additional seminars that support the development of core competencies specifically relevant to CBT are also included for CBT interns.

 Core Competencies Addressed in Intern Seminars: